Attention A T users. To access the menus on this page please perform the following steps.

 For more information on how to schedule a burial, please visit the Schedule a Burial page.

-National Cemeteries The Department of Veterans Affairs' (VA) National Cemetery Administration maintains 136 national cemeteries in 40 states (and Puerto Rico) as well as 33 soldier's lots and monument sites.
-Please contact the specific cemetery for information.
-Find a VA national cemetery by going to our VA National Cemetery Listing, or by clicking on the state links below!
+National Cemeteries The Department of Veterans Affairs' (VA) National Cemetery Administration maintains 155 national cemeteries in 42 states and Puerto Rico as well as 34 soldier's lots and monument sites.

-State Veterans Cemeteries Many states have established state veterans cemeteries.
+State, Territory, and Tribal Veterans Cemeteries Many states have established state veterans cemeteries.
+Eligibility is similar to Department of Veterans Affairs (VA) national cemeteries, but may include residency requirements.
 Even though they may have been established or improved with Government funds through VA's Veterans Cemetery Grants Program, state veterans cemeteries are run solely by the states.
-We cannot answer your questions or comments about any of these State Veterans Cemeteries.

 Search for burial locations of veterans and their family members in VA National Cemeteries, state veterans cemeteries, various other military and Department of Interior cemeteries, and for veterans buried in private cemeteries when the grave is marked with a government grave marker.